-When the source files are uploaded to the Crowdin project, you can invite contributors to translate and proofread the texts.
-Learn how you can get content translated in Crowdin.
+When the source files are uploaded to your Crowdin project, you can invite contributors to translate and proofread them.

-You can synchronize texts between Figma and Crowdin projects any time you want to test the translated copy inside Figma.
+You can synchronize texts between Figma and Crowdin projects whenever you want to test the translated copy inside Figma or generate multilingual assets.

-After you’ve uploaded translations to Figma, the modified file will contain a separate page with translations for each target language.
+After uploading translations to Figma, the modified file will contain a separate frame with translations for each target language.
 The newly uploaded translated versions won’t override the ones you uploaded previously.
 You can always delete the translated copies you no longer need.

 If you’d like the newly uploaded translated versions to override the previously uploaded ones, open the plugin Settings and select Override existing translations.